 CORDS: I-Cords and Romanian Point Lace Cords look beautiful in Irish Crochet, but true Irish Cord is made with padding.
 Padding is basically a technique that creates thickness in the edging.
 Instead of making a chain and crocheting over the chain, you use several strands (usually 4-10) of a thicker thread and crochet over the thickness of the thread.

 PADDING: It’s also helpful to understand how padding is used within the motifs of Irish Crochet.
-You can experiment with this technique by using a larger thread (size 3 – 10) wrapping it around a AA Battery about 7 times and then sliding it off the battery.
-To hold in place, use a small single strand to tie a temporary knot.
-Then, using this as your starting circle, sc over the thickness of the wrapped cord with the smaller thread (size 30 or higher).
-Once the inner padded circle is filled in with stitches, trim the excess strands and join with a sl st to the first sc.
-As you continue making the motif, add padding again in other areas by taking about 4-8 cut strands of the bulkier thread and crocheting over these strands the same way you would crochet over a tail to tuck it in while you’re working.
+You can experiment with this technique by wrapping the thread around your pinky finger 7 times, sliding it off, hold in place and sc over the thickness of the wrapped cord.
+Once the circle is filled with stitches, trim excess strands and join with a sl st to the first sc.
+As you continue making the motif, add padding again, in the form of 7 cut strands to other areas and crocheting over these in the same manner you would crochet over a tail to tuck it in while you’re working.
 The result is 3-dimensional and provides a sense of texture and artistry to the motif.
-One might ask, ‘Can’t I just crochet over the chain and over it again?’
-The answer is, ‘Yes, you can, but the motif will feel stiff, whereas the crochet-over-cord method keeps the motif pliable.
-This is especially important for vine work where you want to shape the motif to fit the layout of a bouquet.’

 THREAD SIZES: Various sizes of thread are employed in making Irish Crochet.
 Traditional vintage thread sizes range from 60-80, which in modern crochet terms are defined as tatting thread; all of which use a 0.6mm #14 hook.
 For beginners: Larger threads (size 3, 5 and 10) should be used for padding, thinner threads (20+) for motifs and the thinnest (30+) for netting.
 If you’ve only worked with yarn, it’s a good idea to start with a large size 0 steel hook and sock yarn to make your first motif, as you get comfortable with the steel hooks, decrease the sock yarn to size 3 thread, then 5, then 10 (with a size 7 steel hook).
 The idea is to decrease gradually and build confidence.